althonos/pyrodigal/README.md

 prevent parallel calls to their methods from overwriting the internal buffers.
-However, a better solution to process sequences in parallel is to use a consumer/worker pattern, and have on `Pyrodigal` instance in each worker. worker.
-Using a pool spawning `Pyrodigal` instances on the fly is also fine, but prevents recycling internal buffers:
+However, a better solution to process sequences in parallel is to use a consumer/worker pattern, and have on `Pyrodigal` instance in each worker.
+Using a pool spawning `Pyrodigal` instances on the fly is also fine, but prevents recycling memory:
 ```python
 with multiprocessing.pool.ThreadPool() as pool:
     pool.map(lambda s: Pyrodigal(meta=True).find_genes(s), sequences)